artainmo/machine-learning/README.md

 - g equals activation function, output layer can have own activation function different from main activation function
 - g' equals activation function derivative
 - Y equals to expected output
-- Yhat or predicted output
+- Yhat is predicted output
+- TE is total error of NN output
 - D or delta is a measure of error for each layer's final activation value used in back-propagation
-- d indicates partial derivative which is same as gradient
+- d indicates partial derivative, all the partial derivatives of one layer together is same as gradient
+- C or cost function is used to compute total error
+- C' is used to compute derivative of cost function
 - @ equals dot product
-- TE is total error of NN output
 - .T is the vector/matrix transposed to in some cases allow for dot product calculations
-- C or cost function is used to compute total error
-- C' is used to compute derivative of cost function

 Vectors representing complete layers can be used to make calculations more efficiently using numpy.

+Forward propagation is used to predict based on inputs.
+Backward propagation is used to adapt the NN weights and biases in relation to errors made by predictions.

 ### Forward propagation